-ChowMatch is a software technology that uses matching logic to connect agencies with surplus food donated by restaurants, grocery stores, caterers, farms, and many others.
+ChowMatch uses software technology to recover surplus food and to also prevent over production of food.
+Our flagship Enterprise Application uses matching logic to connect agencies with surplus food donated by restaurants, grocery stores, caterers, farms, and many others.
 The technology helps to streamline the distribution of untouched surplus food to agencies and organizations such as family shelters, homeless shelters, neighborhood feeding programs, churches, schools, 100% affordable housing programs, and many other food assistance organizations.

-ChowMatch is currently used in over 500 cities and towns in the United States to recover and deliver several tons of food daily to feeding programs.
+Our ChowMatch products are currently used in over 700 cities and towns in the United States to prevent, recover, deliver and track several millions pounds of food daily.

 Our mission is to make ChowMatch available globally to eliminate food insecurities, food waste, and pollution.